kingmoc/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+	**The biggest and most obvious is that the .forEach method does NOT create a NEW array.**
+	**Using .map will return a new array of values.**

 2. What is the difference between a function and a method?

+	**This is somewhat of a trick question because they are mostly the same thing.**
+	**Methods are basically functions of an Object - that is where some of the difference** **lies.
+Functions execute a piece of code and methods can be called and are bound** **to an Object.**

 3. What is closure?

+	**A closure is the idea that Javascript is built in a way that allows functions to access variables** **outside its scope.
+If you declare a variable outside the function, the function will still have access** **to the variable along with all nested functions within.**

 4. Describe the four rules of the 'this' keyword.

+	* Implicit binding: The most common of bindings and basically a referencing binding that is to the left of where the function is called.
+ 	* Explicit Binding: The ability to reference functions from outside the scope of the object.
+You're explicitly setting what the this keyword object is referencing.
+ 	* New Binding: This is when you invoke the 'new' keyword and a 'new' this object is created and bound to the new object being constructed.
+ 	* Window Binding: The instance where you haven't used any of the binding rules, then by default the this keyword bound to the global scope.

 5. Why do we need super() in an extended class?

+	**super() is special syntax that allows a child class to inherit attributes from the Parent class.**
+	**Without this syntax the child class will only be able access its local attributes.**

 ## Project Set up